Special Education Courses

 Today’s educational world is inclusive and diverse.
 This course will introduce educators to the range of expectations required to accommodate the special education and Section 504 qualifying students.
 Historical and legal aspects of special education will be reviewed including the evaluation and individual educational plan process.
 Research-based practices to support students with high and low incidence disabilities will be explored through journal reviews.
 Students will design, modify lesson plans, and prepare a research review in an area of linked interest to this course.

 This course explores the collaborative practices of teamwork that facilitates inclusive practices in the classroom through hands-on, interactive activities.
 Students are introduced to best practice strategies.
 They will build collaborative skills, models of co-teaching structures, communication patterns and strategic planning.
 Students will also implement models of collaboration that will enhance the participation of special education students within the general education environment.

 SPE 347 Classroom Management - 3 credits

 Intrinsic to a well-run classroom is a classroom based on the theoretical constructs of a positive behavior support plan.
 This course focuses on school-wide, classroom, and individual behavioral approaches appropriate for the regular and special education environments.
-Emphasis will be placed on the participant’s understanding of “personal fit” which matches one’s core philosophy to theories of: rules and consequences, confronting and contracting, and relationships and listening.
-Seminal work of renowned theorists will be explored while participants conclude their study by designing a system that addresses: limit setting, administrative backup systems, incentives, encouragement systems, and management and classroom structures that are supported in research-based practices.
+Emphasis will be placed on a mastery of functional behavioral assessment methods and the development of individual behavioral plans.

-SPE 348 Teaching Students with Low Incidence Disabilities - 3 credits
+SPE 348 Low Incidence Disabilities - 3 credits

-SPE 375 Practicum in Special Education - 3 credits
+SPE 375 Special Education Student Teaching - 3 credits